AntonIT99/Flans-Mod-NPC-Vehicles/README.md

 #### Helper Scripts

-- EntityClassGenerator.py allows generating automatically java classes for Entities for each flan's config txt file located in the subfolders "vehicles" and "planes" of the current directory: the generated java files are put into subfolders named after the used model namespace (for example w44 for warfare 44).
+- EntityClassGenerator.py allows generating automatically java classes for Entities for each flan's config txt file located in the folders "vehicles" and "planes" of the current directory: the generated java files are put into folders named after the used model namespace (for example w44 for warfare 44).
 Also, entries (to copy to the actual source code) are generated in ClientProxy.txt and EntityRegistry.txt

-- EnumerateTextures.py reads from the subfolders "vehicles" and "planes" and creates a sorted list of planes and vehicles with their models, textures and paintjobs in the generated file textures.txt
+- EnumerateTextures.py reads from the folders "vehicles" and "planes" and creates a sorted list of planes and vehicles with their models, textures and paintjobs in the generated file textures.txt

+- ModelSorter.py classifies decompiled java model files in its current directory by putting them into folders named after their extending classes (ModelPlane, ModelVehicle, etc.)

 #### Distribution